suellenmartinelli/newsql_disponibilidade/README.md

 | [Voltar ao Sumário](#sumario)

 <a id="criar-cluster-sec3"></a>
-# Criação do Cluster Utilizando o Docker
+# 3.Criação do Cluster Utilizando o Docker

 <a id="cockroach-sec3"></a>
 ## CockroachDB